 About two-thirds of the pages are two-page illustrations and the remaining pages are text.
 The pictures keep the story moving – you couldn’t follow the story very well without them – and Selznick moves nicely between the text and the images.

 The illustrations are gorgeous (all black and white) and I loved looking through them.
 They are the kind of drawings you’d want to frame and put on your child’s wall.
 I’m not really even that big into art, and I absolutely adored them.

 The invention of hugo cabret

 The story follows Hugo Cabret, a young orphan who lives in a little apartment inside the walls of a Paris train station.
 He keeps all the clocks in the station running smoothly and on time.
 In his spare time, he is also working on a secret project, for which he must steal parts from the mechanical toy shop in the train station.

-Unfortunately, the grumpy toy shop owner catches him and takes his notebook full of instructions for his secret project, which devastates Hugo.
+Unfortunately, the grumpy toy shop owner catches Hugo Cabret and takes his notebook full of instructions for his secret project, which devastates him.
 He joins forces with the owner’s goddaughter, Isabelle, to get it back.
 As the two children develop a cautious friendship, they discover secrets about each other and other characters they could never have imagined.